lua-batteries/lua-batteries/INSTALL.md

 ## Building (with LuaJIT 2.0.5)

 Follow same steps as above but first apply some patches and run `meson setup` command with `-Dluajit=true` flag.
 You can use same prefix used for lua installation.
-Use `--wipe` flag if you have already built without luajit option.
+Delete build directory if you have already built without luajit option.

 ```bash
 cd subprojects/luajit/LuaJIT